 Once you’ve determined that your site is hacked, you will need to clean your WordPress site.
 If you’ve used the GOTMLS plugin, also known as Anti-Malware Security and Brute-Force Firewall, it will produce a list of files or database tables that are infected.
 You could try using Wordfence, but some larger websites may time out during the malware scan.

 Before going forward, make sure to back up your WordPress site.
 In fact, if you had backed your site up days before the hack, you may want to use that backup on a test site, and redo a scan.
 If that version is clean, then use that to restore your site.
-As a note, Verpex includes two daily backups for WordPress hosting!
+As a note, Verpex includes two daily backups as part of its hosting for WordPress!

 You might look to remove code like in the image above.
 GOTMLS highlights what is malicious code so you can either remove the entire file, or part of the code.
 It may be best to just replace all plugins with fresh new files to save time from picking out the code from each and every single infected file.
 Some hacks can be found in thousands of files.